Kodular/Documentation/docs/components/layout/navigation/tab-layout.md

 |:----:|:-------:|
 |number|1|

-Choose the mode used for the tab's.
+_Choose the mode used for the tab's.
 If no mode is specified, 'Scrollable' is taken as 'Default'.
-Use '0' for scrollable and '1' for fixed.
+Use '0' for scrollable and '1' for fixed._

 ### Tabs Text Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Tab Layout', 'Tabs Text Color')]]